cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 (This is because the hash\_to\_base primitive ({{hashtobase}}) requires domain separation to guarantee independent outputs.)

-Care is required when choosing a domain separation tag.
+Care is required when selecting and using a domain separation tag.
-Implementors MUST observe the following guidelines:
+The following requirements apply:

-1. Tags must be supplied as the DST parameter to hash\_to\_base, as described in {{hashtobase}}.
+1. Tags MUST be supplied as the DST parameter to hash\_to\_base, as described in {{hashtobase}}.

-2. Tags must begin with a fixed protocol identification string.
+2. Tags MUST begin with a fixed protocol identification string.
    This identification string should be unique to the protocol.

-3. Tags must include a protocol version number.
+3. Tags SHOULD include a protocol version number.

-4. For protocols that define multiple ciphersuites, each ciphersuite's tag must be different.
-For this purpose, it is recommended to include a ciphersuite identifier in each tag.
+4. For protocols that define multiple ciphersuites, each ciphersuite's tag MUST be different.
+For this purpose, it is RECOMMENDED to include a ciphersuite identifier in each tag.

-5. For protocols that use multiple encodings, either to the same curve or to different curves, each encoding must use a different tag.
+5. For protocols that use multiple encodings, either to the same curve or to different curves, each encoding MUST use a different tag.
+   For this purpose, it is RECOMMENDED to include the encoding's Suite ID ({{suites}}) in the domain separation tag.

 As an example, consider a fictional key exchange protocol named Quux that defines several different ciphersuites.